alco-company/mortimer-bellis/WORKLOG.md

 ## BUGS

+*  Post-install message from solid_queue: Upgrading to Solid Queue 0.4.x?
+There are some breaking changes about how Solid Queue is started.
+Check https://github.com/rails/solid_queue/blob/main/UPGRADING.md for upgrade instructions.
 * [ ] add breaks and included_in_duration to payroll_period#manual_punch
 * [ ] redesign punch and add work_schedule to payroll_period#manual_punch
 * fix error on employee_invitation#create -> returns turbo_frame in clear text - not HTML - at least on iPad